Posted on

 • Keep it to two pages.

 The most effective CVs are not just informative, they’re also concise.
 Try and get straight to the most important points, and ideally take up no more than two sides of A4, 3 at the max.
-If you have had had a long career history focus on the last 10 years.
+If you have had a long career history, try and focus on just the last 10 years.

 • Include a personal statement.